 Each team shall enter legibly and completely on the Record of Participation Form the names and class years of all skippers and crews as well as the races in which they competed.
-Record of Participation forms shall be submitted online via the Techscore program.
+Record of Participation forms shall be submitted online via the TechScore program. by the close of protest filing deadline on the last day of each event.

-- (a) In dinghy events, teams failing to complete the Record of Participation Form before the expiration of Protest Time Limit at the end of the regatta shall have 20 points added to their team score for each division with incomplete forms by the Regatta Chairperson.
-(Changes RRS 63.1 and A5) (See also PR 13 and PR Appendix 2 RECORD OF PARTICIPATION FORM). - (b) In team race events, teams failing to complete the Record of Participation Form before the expiration of the protest time limit at the end of each stage of the regatta, shall have two losses added to their team score for that stage, and two wins deducted from their team score by the regatta chairperson.
+- (a) In dinghy events, teams failing to complete the Record of Participation Form before the expiration of Protest Time Limit at the end of the regatta shall have 20 points per division-added to their total-team score for each division with incomplete forms by the Regatta Chairperson.
+(Changes RRS 63.1 and A5) (See also PR 13 and PR Appendix 2 RECORD OF PARTICIPATION FORM). - (b) In team race events, teams failing to complete the Record of Participation Form before the end expiration of the protest time limit at the end of each stage of the regatta, shall have two losses added to their team score for that stage, and two wins deducted from their team score by the regatta chairperson.
 No hearing is required.
-(Changes RRS 63.1)
+(Changes RRS 63.1)(See also PR 13 and PR Appendix 2)

-5. CONTESTANT CONDUCT, DRONE USAGE
+5. CONTESTANT CONDUCT, REGISTRATION DRONE USAGE